deepjavalibrary/djl/example/BERTQA.md

 ### Step 1: Download the model

-For this tutorial, you can get the model and vocabulary by running following commands:
+For this tutorial, you can get the model and vocabulary by running the following commands:

 ```bash
 cd example/build